 - the presence of holes near or in the area to be bent leads to inevitable deformations of the same holes.

-The cells or islands are born as a response to the need for drilling and trimming of cold forged pieces.
+The cells are born as a response to the need for drilling and trimming of cold forged pieces.
 The first applications were for automotive parts such as doors, hoods and other parts of the bodywork.

 In addition to the laser cell described above, there are other alternatives for processing tubes.

 - Cutting with a band saw or disc and with subsequent drilling with a drill or milling cutter,